ttracx/http-validation/README.md

 #### Testing json response

-**veggies** gives you the ability to check json responses, the corresponding gherkin expression is:
+**ttracxc** gives you the ability to check json responses, the corresponding gherkin expression is:

 ```
 /^(?:I )?json response should (fully )?match$/